 - Felony / Misdemeanor Disclosure Form

 - Two Recommendation for Graduate Admission forms must be completed by individuals in a supervisory relationship to the applicant (part of online application)

 - Required State Test Scores submitted to Oakland University

 - Official Transcripts with evidence of cumulative GPA of 3.0 or better and completion of at least one teaching major with a minimum grade of 3.0 in each course.
 Certification in a minor area is available.

 Displayed below are all of the current locations offered for the Master of Arts in Teaching in Elementary Education program.
 Students are encouraged to apply for their preferred location (residence in a specific county is not required).

 Clinton Township, MI

-To be considered for graduate admission to the Master of Arts in Teaching in Elementary Certification (MATEE) program, applicants must submit a Transcript Review form to begin the application process.
-The application process involves several important steps:
+To be considered for the Master of Arts in Teaching in Elementary Certification (MATEE) program, applicants must submit a Transcript Review form to begin the application process.
+The application process involves several steps: